Skip to content

 No, when the surgeon plans the incisions respecting the beard line.
 I meticulously map the hair follicles before surgery to ensure that the skin redraping does not displace the beard to unnatural positions.
 The beard can be shaved normally after complete healing.

-What is the ideal age for male lifting?
+What is the ideal age for male facelift?

 There is no fixed age.
-The indication depends on the degree of facial aging, not chronological age.
-I have patients in their forties with clear indications and patients in their sixties with little sagging.
+The recommendation depends on the degree of facial ageing, not chronological age.
+I have patients in their forties with clear recommendations and patients in their sixties with little sagging.
 What matters is the individual assessment during the in-person consultation.

 How long will I be away from work?